Qiskit/qiskit-addon-cutting/docs/explanation/index.rst

 where :math:`V_1`, :math:`V_2`, :math:`V_3`, and :math:`V_4` are local, single-qubit operations, and the two-qubit portion of the interaction is parametrized entirely by :math:`\vec{\theta} = (\theta_x, \theta_y, \theta_z)`.
 By convention, we have chosen :math:`\vec{\theta}` to be in the "Weyl chamber" restricted by :math:`\pi/4 \geq \theta_x \geq \theta_y \geq | \theta_z | \geq 0` [`6 <https://arxiv.org/abs/2312.11638>`__].
 For more information on the KAK decomposition, see Ref. [`7 <https://arxiv.org/abs/quant-ph/0209120>`__].

 The code that generates subexperiments from the KAK decomposition currently follows Ref. [`3 <https://arxiv.org/abs/2006.11174>`__], which is now known to be non-optimal.
-A provably optimal method has been presented in Ref. [`6 <https://arxiv.org/abs/2312.11638>`__], but this newer method has not yet been implemented in CKT (see issue `#531 <https://github.com/Qiskit-Extensions/circuit-knitting-toolbox/issues/531>`__).
+A provably optimal method has been presented in Ref. [`6 <https://arxiv.org/abs/2312.11638>`__], but this newer method has not yet been implemented in this package (see issue `#531 <https://github.com/Qiskit/qiskit-addon-cutting/issues/531>`__).

 .. _wire cutting as move:

 Wire cutting phrased as a two-qubit :class:`.Move` operation
 ------------------------------------------------------------

-A wire cut is represented fundamentally in CKT as a two-qubit :class:`.Move` instruction, which is defined as a reset of the second qubit followed by a swap of both qubits.
+A wire cut is represented fundamentally by this package as a two-qubit :class:`.Move` instruction, which is defined as a reset of the second qubit followed by a swap of both qubits.
 Equivalently, the operation is defined as transferring the state of the first qubit wire to the second qubit wire, while simultaneously discarding the state of the second qubit wire (the first qubit ends up in state :math:`\lvert 0 \rangle`).

 We have chosen to represent wire cuts in this way primarily because it is consistent with the way one must treat wire cuts when acting on physical qubits: for instance, a wire cut might take the state of physical qubit :math:`n` and continue it as physical qubit :math:`m` after the cut.
 Our choice also has the benefit of allowing us to think of "instruction cutting" as a unified framework for considering both wire cuts and gate cuts in the same formalism, being that a wire cut is just a cut :class:`.Move` instruction.